ddc-java/ddc-day/sections.md

 The contents of the `toc`-named list will be replaced by links to the headings on the page, and the list expanded as necessary; thus, the text of the list item (`TOC` in the example above) isn't included in the rendered result.

-For example, the code fragment shown above is used below, to display a TOC for this page:
+For example, the code fragment shown above is used below, to render a TOC for this page:

 > * TOC
 > {:toc}